The psychological dimension of aging that often gets overlooked

 Stress buffering: Evidence suggests that people with higher levels of purpose perceive stressors as less stressful and recover more quickly from negative events.
 They're more resilient in adversity.

-Biological: Purpose in life has been associated with lower inflammatory markers, better immune function, and reduced allostatic load (cumulative wear and tear on the body from chronic stress).
+Biological: Purpose in life has been associated with lower inflammatory markers, better immune function, and reduced allostatic load.
+Allostatic load refers to the cumulative wear and tear on the body from chronic stress.

 Cognitive protection: Studies have found that purpose is associated with reduced risk of cognitive impairment and Alzheimer's disease.